Court Fines and Section 14 Statutory Declarations

 I want to plead ‘not guilty’ to the offence.

 If you wish to plead not guilty to the initial charge, then it is important to be aware that the Magistrate will deal with the application for a Statutory Declaration first and will then re-list the case for a new trial as soon as possible.
-You will therefore be required to attend court on a second occasion.
-At that trial, a representative from the prosecution (TV Licensing, DVLA, Police etc) will also be in attendance.
+You will therefore be required to attend the Magistrates Court for a hearing.
+A representative from the prosecution (TV Licensing, DVLA, Police etc) will also be in attendance.

 I have a TV Licence Court Fine, can I plead not guilty?

 No, not usually.
-This is because; a conviction for TV licence evasion would not be possible unless you had received a personal visit to your home from a TV Licence Enquiry Agent Court and during the interview, signed in his presence, a ‘Prosecution Statement’ form (TVL 178) confirming the length of time that you had been viewing a TV without a licence.
-A copy of your signed statement (TVL 178) would have been presented to the court by the TV Licensing Court Presenter as evidence.
+This is because; a conviction for TV licence evasion would not be possible unless you had received a personal visit to your home from a TV Licence Enquiry Agent Court and during the interview, you had signed in his presence, a ‘Prosecution Statement’ form (TVL 178) confirming the length of time that you had been viewing a TV without a licence.
+A copy of your signed statement (TVL 178) should have been provided by TV Licensing when issuing the Single Justice Procedure Notice.

 Where can I find a Section 14 Statutory Declaration form?